Seddryck/NBi/_documentation/compare-configuration.md

 ---
 layout: documentation
 title: Configuration for comparison
-prev_section: equivalence-resultsets
+prev_section: compare-equivalence-resultsets
-next_section: special-generic-values
+next_section: compare-special-generic-values
-permalink: /docs/comparison-configuration/
+permalink: /docs/compare-configuration/
 ---
 NBi tries to be smart when comparing two result-sets.
 This analysis, performed by NBi, will help you to identify the differences (if any) between your result-sets.